Deployment and Maintenance / Standalone Deployment

 This parameter is suitable for automated script deployment of DataFlux Func

-When enabled, the configuration and database initialization are automatically performed, and there will be no configuration page, such as:
+When enabled, configuration and database initialization are automatically performed, and there will be no configuration page, such as:

 Bash | |